WordPress/gutenberg/docs/data/data-core-editor.md

 ### isBlockMultiSelected

-Returns true if the unique ID occurs within the block multi-selection, or false otherwise.
+Returns true if the client ID occurs within the block multi-selection, or false otherwise.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block unique ID.
+ * clientId: Block client ID.

 *Returns*

 Whether block is in multi-selection set.

-### getMultiSelectedBlocksStartUid
+### isAncestorMultiSelected

-Returns the unique ID of the block which begins the multi-selection set, or null if there is no multi-selection.
+Returns true if an ancestor of the block is multi-selected, or false otherwise.

-N.b.: This is not necessarily the first uid in the selection.
-See getFirstMultiSelectedBlockUid().

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
+ * clientId: Block client ID.

 *Returns*

-Unique ID of block beginning multi-selection.
+Whether an ancestor of the block is in multi-selection
+                  set.

-### getMultiSelectedBlocksEndUid
+### getMultiSelectedBlocksStartClientId

-Returns the unique ID of the block which ends the multi-selection set, or null if there is no multi-selection.
+Returns the client ID of the block which begins the multi-selection set, or null if there is no multi-selection.

-N.b.: This is not necessarily the last uid in the selection.
-See getLastMultiSelectedBlockUid().
+This is not necessarily the first client ID in the selection.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.

 *Returns*

+Client ID of block beginning multi-selection.

+### getMultiSelectedBlocksEndClientId

+Returns the client ID of the block which ends the multi-selection set, or null if there is no multi-selection.

+This is not necessarily the last client ID in the selection.

+*Parameters*

+ * state: Editor state.

+*Returns*

-Unique ID of block ending multi-selection.
+Client ID of block ending multi-selection.

 ### getBlockOrder

-Returns an array containing all block unique IDs of the post being edited, in the order they appear in the post.
-Optionally accepts a root UID of the block list for which the order should be returned, defaulting to the top- level block order.
+Returns an array containing all block client IDs in the editor in the order they appear.
+Optionally accepts a root client ID of the block list for which the order should be returned, defaulting to the top-level block order.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * rootUID: Optional root UID of block list.
+ * rootClientId: Optional root client ID of block list.

 *Returns*

-Ordered unique IDs of post blocks.
+Ordered client IDs of editor blocks.

 ### getBlockIndex

-Returns the index at which the block corresponding to the specified unique ID occurs within the post block order, or `-1` if the block does not exist.
+Returns the index at which the block corresponding to the specified client ID occurs within the block order, or `-1` if the block does not exist.

 *Parameters*

- * state: Global application state.
+ * state: Editor state.
- * uid: Block unique ID.
+ * clientId: Block client ID.
- * rootUID: Optional root UID of block list.
+ * rootClientId: Optional root client ID of block list.

 *Returns*